 Observer Editor

-Every Fri.–Sun.
+Every Tues.–Sun.
 Three different audiovisual planetarium shows suitable for all ages.
-Sea Monsters (noon) follows an intrepid dolichorhynchops (an extinct species of marine reptile) as she travels through the most dangerous oceans in history; The Sky Tonight (1 & 3 p.m.) explores the current night sky, with tips on how to find the cardinal directions, constellations, and planets on your own; and T. Rex (2 p.m.) describes the iconic dinosaur’s scientific and cinematic history (includes scenes of dinosaur violence).
+We Are Stars (noon) explores the secrets of our cosmic chemistry and our explosive origins, connecting life on Earth to the evolution of the universe; The Sky Tonight (1 & 3 p.m.) explores the current night sky, with tips on how to find the cardinal directions, constellations, and planets on your own; and T. Rex (2 p.m.) describes the iconic dinosaur’s scientific and cinematic history (includes scenes of dinosaur violence).
 Noon, 1, 2, & 3 p.m., 1105 North University. $8 at the gift shop.
 Limited capacity.
 (734) 764–0480, ummnh.org.

 Add this event to your calendar: Google | iCal